 Bush wanted to get as far away from Chichijima as he could before jumping.
 He figured — correctly — that doing so might help him evade capture.
 When he couldn’t wait any longer, Bush ordered his radio operator and gunner to jump.

 But only he escaped.
 One of the other men couldn’t get his parachute to inflate; the other wasn’t able to jump from the plane.
 Bush watched in horror as their plane crashed into the ocean.
 He floated down onto the waves, alone.

 “For a while there I thought I was done,” Bush later said.

-In fact, he escaped the fate of eight other pilots that day — the horrific Chichijima incident.
+Instead, he escaped the fate of eight other pilots that day — the horrific Chichijima incident.

 Inside The Horrors Of The Chichijima Incident